Melania Trump Does Not Believe Donald Had Sex With Stormy Daniels, Rudy Giuliani Claims, Attacking Daniels

 Giuliani went on to say that Melania Trump “believes her husband,” according to the CNN account.
 “She doesn’t think it’s true,” he said, referring to Daniels’ account of her alleged sexual encounter with Trump.

 Daniels is suing Trump to be released from a “hush agreement” that she signed in October of 2016, just days before the presidential election that year.
 She has also filed a defamation suit against him that related to a threat she says was made against her in 2011 by a man who told her to “leave Trump alone.
-When in April she released a forensic sketch of the man she says threatened her, as The Inquisitr reported, Trump posted a Twitter message calling the sketch a “con job” and saying that the man depicted was “nonexistent.”
+When in April she released a forensic sketch of the man she says threatened her, as the Inquisitr reported, Trump posted a Twitter message calling the sketch a “con job” and saying that the man depicted was “nonexistent.”

 Daniels sued on April 30, saying that Trump had in effect accused her of fabricating the threat story, defaming her by doing so.